Skip to main content

 "Enabled":

-• true - the STL module is enabled, and its position data made available to the Application.
+• true - the APNT module is enabled, and its position data made available to the Application.

 "nmeaForwardEnabled":

-• true - the STL position data is streamed out of the RockBLOCK Pro serial port in NMEA format, once per second.
+• true - the APNT position data is streamed out of the RockBLOCK Pro serial port in NMEA format, once per second.

 "reportInterval":